What We Know About The Victims Of The Dayton Shooting

 Derrick R. Fudge, 57

-Fudge was a Springfield, Ohio resident who was visiting the Oregon District with his son, his niece Asia Fudge told NPR.
+Fudge was a Springfield, Ohio, resident who was visiting the Oregon District with his son, his niece Asia Fudge told NPR.

-"He had a dog ... that he loved dearly ...
-He was fun, happy," Fudge said.
+"He had a dog ... that he loved dearly. ...
+He was fun, happy," Asia Fudge said.
 He is survived by five siblings and his extended family.

 "Everyone's just trying to come together and get through it as best as we can," his niece said.